novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Table](http://img.pyplan.org/Quick_start_first_table.png)

 Inspecting the node code tab you will find that some new buttons next to the Run button.
-These are [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas starting steps.
+These are [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas.
+Through the wizards you will be able to make selections and filter or create new fields.
+Te
 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ## **Evaluating Nodes**